 ourselves under the law, yet the Bible teaches that sin nullifies our

-counted by God.
-Without accepting the finished work of the cross, all our good
+either.
+Without accepting the finished work of the cross, all our good works are just as sinful as our sin.

 (110m) Thy kingdom come